LearnPolkadot/DOTspot_posts/README.md

 ![](https://www.dotspot.io/assets/images/dotspot_learnlogo3.png)

-Da DOTspot is community driven project that aims to give an open place for ecosystem projects to share their latest news.
+DOTspot is community driven project that aims to give an open place for ecosystem projects to share their latest news.
 Contributions are from the ecosystem and for the community,

 **<a href="https://www.dotspot.io" target="_blank">Da DOTspot (dotspot.io)</a>**